AlecRaeside/westfield-js-sdk/README.md

 Westfield JS SDK
 =========

-A simple module which uses swagger to and swagger-js to build an SDK for Westfield APIs
+A simple module which uses swagger and swagger-js to build an SDK for Westfield APIs

 ## Installation